andrewsingleton987/GWAS-pipeline/README.md

 # 1. QC and data cleaning
-The QC and data cleaning is very important prior imputation since the cleaner data you put in there the better and more accurate data you will get out.
-PLINK and GCTA are very easy program for doing this.
+QC and data cleaning are important steps to execute prior to imputation.
+The cleaner the input data are the better and more accurate the post imputed data will be.
+PLINK and GCTA are easy solutions for achieving QC and data cleaning.

 ## Sample QC parameters